karastojko/mailio/README.md

 * MIME message has configurable line length policy and strict mode for parsing.
 * SMTP implementation with message sending.
 Both plain and SSL (including START TLS) versions are available.
 * POP3 implementation with message receiving and removal, getting mailbox statistics.
 Both plain and SSL (including START TLS) versions are available.
-* IMAP implementation with message receiving, removal and search, getting mailbox statistics, managing folders.
-Both plain and SSL (including START TLS) versions are available.
+* IMAP implementation with message receiving, removal and search, mailbox statistics, folders management and message flags.
+Both plain and SSL (including
+  START TLS) versions are available.

 # Issues and improvements #